justinethier/cyclone/docs/Garbage-Collector.md

 - Root - The collector begins tracing by marking one or more of these objects.
 A root object is guaranteed to survive a collection cycle.
 - Handshake

+# Data Structures

+## Heap

+- based on implementation from chibi scheme
+- linked list of pages
+- requested memory always allocated in minimum chunk sizes
+- heap is locked during alloc and sweep (free)
+- heap is grown if necessary for alloc. collection process is async so no other choice (cannot collect immediately)

+## TODO: anything else?

 # Minor Collection